boa-z/KaoYan/ky-english/writing/Writing.md

 2. demand a prompt solution.

 You should write about 100 words on ANSWER SHEET 2.
 Do not sign your own name at the end of the letter.
-Use “Zhang Wei” instead.
+Use "Zhang Wei" instead.
 Do not write the address.
 (10 points)

 ### 2012 S4 PA Answer v20240825